-Four years might seem like a lifetime, but the fourth anniversary of your collision will be here before you know it.
 If you haven’t filed your claim by the time the statute of limitations expires, you’ll lose the opportunity to do so.
 This means you won’t be able to get the compensation you need, leaving you to cover all of the damages related to your crash.

 What Happens If the Other Driver Didn’t Have Car Insurance?